-According to SNH Commissioned Report 679, the reasons given by people for not visiting the outdoors are mainly lack of time and illness.
-People with children are more likely to visit, while those
+According to SNH Commissioned Report 67984, the reasons given by people for not visiting the outdoors are mainly lack of time and illness.
+People with children are more likely to visit, while those over 55 are less likely.

-&lt;sup>42 "Values and benefits of heritage 2015" HLF https://www.hlf.org.uk/values-and-benefits-heritage, or Greenspace Scotland website at https://greenspacescotland.org.uk/links-between-greenspace-and-health.aspx over 55 are less likely.
 Black and minority ethnic groups visit at the same levels as white people.
 Adults are more likely to visit where they perceive their local landscape as 'good'.
 However, lower socio economic groups are less likely to visit the outdoors at all, and visit less frequently.
 This may be because they have less time, and less access to a car, which also affects the visits.
 Supporting the Core Path Network may help address this.